openshift/runbooks/alerts/openshift-container-storage-operator/PersistentVolumeUsageNearFull.md

 ## Diagnosis

-The alert triggers when a Persistent Volume Claim (PVC) approaches or surpasses 75% of its capacity.
+The alert triggers when a Persistent Volume Claim (PVC) approaches or surpasses very high capacity limit.
 It indicates the need to expand the PVC size to accommodate more data or to remove unnecessary data to free up space.
+Please see the alert documentation text for an exact threshold limit.

 **Prerequisites:** [Prerequisites](helpers/diagnosis.md)